 Sales and use taxes

-Exemption for Mora project.
-The bill provides a sales tax exemption for construction materials, supplies and equipment used in the municipally owned wastewater treatment facility in the city of Mora.
+The City of Mora received a sales tax exemption for construction materials, supplies, and equipment used in the municipally owned wastewater treatment facility.
 Exempt materials must be purchased between Jan.
 1, 2015 (before the effective date of the general exemption above) and Jan.
 1, 2017.
-The exemption applies to purchases by the city, or a contractor, subcontractor, or builder; however the tax must be paid at the time of the purchase of the materials, and the city must apply for the refund.
+The exemption applies to purchases by the city, or a contractor, subcontractor, or builder; however, the tax must be paid at the time of the purchase of the materials, and the city must apply for the refund.
 Money is appropriated from the general fund to pay the refund.

-Exemption for sales at city celebration.
-A provision is included that provides a sales tax exemption for sales at and admissions to a city designated annual celebration to promote community spirit.
-To qualify for the exemption the following conditions must be met:
+The bill also includes a provision that provides a sales tax exemption for sales at and admissions to a city-designated annual celebration to promote community spirit.
+To qualify for the exemption, the following conditions must be met:

-Exemption for improvement of existing resort/camp structure.
-The bill would allow an exemption for purchases of construction materials and supplies and equipment incorporated in the improvement of an existing structure at a resort or a private or public campground.
+Finally, the bill includes an exemption for purchases of construction materials and supplies and equipment incorporated in the improvement of an existing structure at a resort or a private or public campground.
 The structure may be a cabin or any other structure for use by the resort guests or the campers.
 The exemption does not apply to construction of new buildings.
 This would apply to materials regardless of whether purchased by the resort or campground owner or a contractor, subcontractor, or builder.
 Effective for sales and purchases made after June 30, 2015